eheikes/oscar/packages/api/README.md

 ## Development

 Remember to set your environment variables (using `.env` or other method) to configure the app.
+Set a `NODE_ENV` environment variable to `development` for debugging.

 Scripts for local development: